virtual-gastro-tutor/vigatu/README.md

 ## Development

-We are working on the open source content right now to enable a broader development of the project and to allow contributions from all related domains.
+We are working on generating new open source content right now for this project to enable a broader development of the project and to allow contributions from all related domains.

 ## Funding